Once they reach 300kg, your dairy cattle need high quality feed to ensure they have a healthy, productive future.

 An excellent complement to foraged food, this mix contains premium ingredients that encourage healthy growth and good fertility.

-Yearling Mix Information
+Yearling Mix Specifications

 This yearling feed formula is created from a consistent blend of wheat, barley, maize, lupins, peas, canola meal, soya bean meal, canola oil, Molofos ®, vitamins and minerals.